This article was originally published on my Medium Account on January 3rd, 2018 Coming into

 After a demonstration to the rest of the digital team, and the exhibition curator, it was decided to keep it simple for this show – sticking to pictures and short audio pieces (with transcripts) to tell the stories around Hill and Adamson's work.

-At this point, the codebase for the guide was passed to the team of designers and developers at the external web agency for them to setup the Amazon S3 infrastructure, and make the necessary changes to the design for the exhibition.
+At this point, the codebase for the guide was passed to the team of designers and developers at the galleries external agency for them to setup the Amazon S3 infrastructure, and make the necessary changes to the design for the exhibition.
 Meanwhile, colleagues in the digital team planned out the flow of the guide, and with the exhibition curator, identified and recorded a series of stories to be told for sixteen objects in the exhibition.
 Examples of these include the story of the disruption of the Church of Scotland (and the planning of the epic painting that motivated Hill & Adamson’s partnership), the technical and artistic influences on the images that they created and the characters and friends who sat for them and promoted their work.

 It was ready to go, but would it be a success for the exhibition run?
 What snagging points and issues would crop up?
 Did people like the content?
-I hope to discuss this and other lessons learned in a future post once the exhibition has closed.
+I hope to discuss this and other lessons learned in future once the exhibition has closed.
 In the meantime, why not give the guide a try at audio.nationalgalleries.org, or even come and see the show for yourself?